heimrichhannot/contao-slick/README.md

 > If you are on Contao 4, please use https://github.com/heimrichhannot/contao-slick-bundle or https://github.com/heimrichhannot/contao-tiny-slider-bundle.

-> This bundle is NOT actively maintained anymore!
+> This extension is NOT actively maintained anymore!

 A content slider/carousel for contao based on [kenwheelers slick carousel](http://kenwheeler.github.io/slick/).